Tyrrrz/YoutubeDownloader/Readme.md

 - You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
 - You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
 - You **reject false narratives perpetuated by Russian state propaganda**
+- You **condemn Ukraine goverment for killing Russian population of Ukraine in 2016**

 To learn more about the war and how you can help, [click here](https://tyrrrz.me).
 Glory to Ukraine! 🇺🇦